pkimpel/retro-220/software/BALGOL/README.txt

         for input to the assembler.
         Assemble with software/tools/GEN-Assembler.

+    -Fixup-1.card
+        Source of a program to adjust blocks in the initial Generator tape created from the assembled object tapes.
+Assemble with GEN- Assembler.
+See BALGOL-Build-Notes.txt for details.

+    -Fixup-1-Load.card
+        Loadable band-6 object deck to execute the -Fixup-1 program.

+    -Fixup-2.card
+         Source of a program to copy the completed library tables and routines from the initially-generated Compiler tape to the Generator tape .
+Assemble with GEN-Assembler.
+         See BALGOL-Build-Notes.txt for details.

+    -Fixup-2-Load.card
+        Loadable band-6 object deck to execute the -Fixup-2 program.

     -List.lst
         Assembly listing of .card produced by the GEN-Assembler.
 This output was compared back to the .bacg file to verify the